thiagohvo/thiagohvo/README.md

 # Thiago de Oliveira
 ## Welcome to my GitHub! 👋

 I'm an Information Systems student focused on developing practical skills and gaining experience in the tech industry.
-Based in Brazil but globally minded, with international work experience and fluency in multiple languages.
 Open to remote opportunities to contribute with teams while continuing to learn and grow professionally.